polganesh/terraform-aws-eks-cluster/docs/important-variable.md

 > This will create EKS cluster in VPC which has  tag with key _Name_ has value **starts** with vpc-{region_id} and **ends** with {cost_centre}-{vpc_seq_id}

-> Create Worker Nodes private subnet in VPC based on above criteria and has tag with key _Name_ has value **contains** -privApp-
+> Create managed Worker Nodes private subnet in VPC based on above criteria and has tag with key _Name_ has value **contains** -privApp-

 ## Variables for worker nodes
 |variable name |is required	|Default Value|Type	  | Notes       	 		                    |